 We believe that the best defense against these scams is educated members.
 It doesn’t take much to open yourself up to potential fraud and loss.

 When it comes to identifying email scams or fraudulent websites, here are a few things to look for...

 Generic greetings: To Whom It May Concern, Dear Sir/Madam.

 How to spot a fake email: Some indicators of a fake email may include email addresses not matching the sender's website, requests to click a link to update information or take action on a negative account status (i.e. your account has been suspended/restricted).
 Keep in mind that particularly clever criminals can make some, if not all of these indicators look legitimate including making it look like a legitimate DCU email address sent the email.

 How to spot a fake text: Some indicators of a fake text include those sent with a sense of urgency — often asking you to respond with certain personal information, call a specific number, or click on a link provided in the text.

 Website links: The safest approach for dealing with email links is to not click the link at all.
-Logging directly into Online Banking via dcu.org is the best way to access your account and any messages pertaining to your account.
+Logging directly into Digital Banking via dcu.org is the best way to access your account and any messages pertaining to your account.